ShubhamDev-AI/DEND/Notes/.ipynb_checkpoints/Part_2.1_Data_Warehouses-checkpoint.md

 # Data Warehouses

+The following is a summary of the Chapter 2 Introduction to Data Warehouses of Udacity's Data Engineering Nanodegree.
+You'll go into Data Warehouses understading **the need of a Data Warehouse** from a Business and Technical Perspective as well as which are **the most common Data Warehouse Architectures**.

 ## What Is A Data Warehouse from Business Perspective?

 Imagine you are in charge of a retailer’s data infrastructure.
 Let’s look at some business activities.